Natural, unadorned Christmas trees are accepted year-round at:

-- No artificial trees
+- No charge (unadorned natural trees only)

 - No bags or other wrapping around trees